 If money is no object, you can find an apartment bigger than most houses in other buildings.
 Panama Casa Realty has one penthouse listing for $2.8 million that’s more than 10,000 square feet.
 It has four bedrooms, seven baths, and a garage for five cars.
 See the details here.

-One new development still under construction creating a lot of buzz is Yoo by Philippe Starck.
+One new development still under construction when we visited (now open) was creating a lot of buzz—Yoo by Philippe Starck.
 With interiors envisioned by the famous hotel designer, this 56-story, 234-unit will be the most stylish in town and residents will get plenty of pampering amenities, like valet parking and nightly turndown service.
 Public areas will include a full spa, swimming pools with cabanas, a juice bar, lobby bar, gym, squash courts, and pilates studio.
 Prices range from $360,000 to $665,000.

 Habitats Realty is responsible for sales at that building and many other high-end skyscrapers in the city, including Q Tower, near the Trump project in Punta Pacifica.
 As with Trump’s, every unit here has an ocean view and these are sized for families, with layouts from 3,000 to 3,600 square feet.